Grade Level: 9 (9-11)

 To accomplish both of these methods, dams are often built.
 When energy demand increases, the dam releases more water to spin the turbines and thus generate more energy.
 For example, the hydroelectric Hoover Dam in Nevada blocks the Colorado River in southern Nevada.
 When energy demand is high in places like Las Vegas and California, operators increase the flow of water through the dam so more energy is generated.

 Hydropower is an efficient way to generate energy.
 It is a renewable source of energy because the Earth's water cycle continuously replenishes the water in the river the dam is blocking.
 Hydropower also does not pollute the water or the air.
 One criticism of the use of hydropower is that you must build a dam to generate the energy.
 By damming a river, we disturb the surrounding environment and animals' natural habitats.
 Engineers continually work to find solutions that minimize environmental problems caused by dams.
+Students can learn more about how engineers design devices that use water to generate electricity by building model water turbines and measuring the resulting current produced in a motor with the associated activity Power Your House with Water.

 The largest renewable source of energy found in the world is biomass or biofuels.
 Biomass is simply organic material made from plants and animals.
 It can be as simple as burning wood or dung for heat.
 Other forms of biomass include crops such as corn, waste and alcohol fuels.
 Biomass contains stored energy from the sun, originally generated by plants through photosynthesis.
 When biomass is burned, this energy is released as heat (thermal energy).
 Wood and garbage can also be burned to produce the steam needed to drive steam-powered turbines.
 Burning biomass is not our only option for releasing the stored energy in biomass.
 Often crops such as corn and sugar cane are fermented to produce ethanol and other alcohol fuels.
 Biodiesel is fuel that can be created using left-over food products such as vegetable oils and animal fats.